 Your customers are a goldmine of knowledge.
 After all, who knows better about the good and the bad aspects of your product?

 There’re plenty of possibilities to get the information you need.
-You can run a poll, conduct an online survey, ask questions by phone or email.
+You can run a poll, conduct online or email surveys, or ask questions by phone.
 The qualitative evidence you’ll gather will be a great addition to all the hard data.
 It’ll give you answers you can’t find in the metrics, such as the satisfaction rate of customer service experience or why people choose your brand over your competition.

-Have you ever heard about mystery shopper technique?
+Have you ever heard about the mystery shopper technique?
 An employee in disguise comes to a brick-and-mortar store to assess how customers are treated.
-You can implement a similar approach to your online business.
+You can implement a similar approach to the brand audit of your online business.
 A random group of testers could check the usability and performance of your site and provide feedback.
 If you put yourself in customers’ shoes, you get a chance to spot all the glitches and bugs on your webpage.

-Don’t forget about other critical factors such as security and privacy settings, ease of data import/export or website’s general performance (there’s nothing more annoying than unresponsive website due to a server crash).
+Don’t forget about other critical factors such as security and privacy settings, ease of data import/export, or website’s general performance (there’s nothing more annoying than an unresponsive website due to a server crash).

-Analysing customers’ funnel can indicate specific areas that discourage your clients from purchase.
-You’ll be able to solve the problems in advance to ensure smooth customer experience.
+Analyzing the customers’ funnel can indicate specific areas that discourage your clients from purchasing.
+You’ll be able to solve the problems in advance to ensure a smooth customer experience.
 We had a similar problem at Brand24 and Mike can tell you how we dealt with it.

 You can examine the context in which people mention your keywords and discover associations customers have with your brand.
 Take a look at the context of the discussion in our analysis tab – it shows all the words that appear in connection with your monitored keyword(s).

 One of my favorite features is sentiment analysis.
 It gives you an overview of public opinion around your brand, campaign, or product.
 Moreover, you’ll know in an instant which features stole your audience’s hearts and on which you should work some more.